Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

-You bend the Weave around yourself, shaping it into a strange, reality warping bubble that covers a 5 foot radius around you.
+You bend the Weave around yourself, shaping it into a strange, reality warping bubble that covers a 1 tile radius around you.
 Whenever a creature begins their turn in the bubble, or enters the bubble on their turn, make a Focus attack against them.
-If you hit, teleport them to an empty square of your choice within 3 tiles of you that is outside the 5 foot bubble.
+If you hit, teleport them to an empty square of your choice within 3 tiles of you that is outside the 1 tile bubble.
 Unlike many similar effects, creatures can be affected by this bubble multiple times in a single turn if they keep re-entering the bubble.

 If you are affected by multiple copies of this effect at once, the radius increases by 1 tile and the distance you can teleport them increases by 3 tiles for each copy.